 Test scores may become part of teacher evaluations

 SACRAMENTO, Calif.
-(KFSN) -- A change in how the people who teach kids in California are evaluated is working its way through the state legislature.
+(KGO) -- A change in how the people who teach kids in California are evaluated is working its way through the state legislature.
 It's being called reform as well as a teachers union tactic.

 California hasn't changed the way it evaluates teachers in four decades, but in the last few days of session, lawmakers are trying to jam through what some are calling "landmark reform" by allowing student test scores to be part of a teacher's evaluation for the first time in state history.
 Among the controversial parts is allowing school districts to get input from parents and teachers on how much weight the scores and other factors are given.